-''' . twoway (line prob month, sort) (line margprob month, sort lpatt(dash)), by(treatment) legend(order(1 "Ordinary logit" 2 "Random-intercept logit")) xtitle(Time in months) ytitle(Fitted marginal probabilities of onycholysis) '''
+''' . twoway (line prob month, sort) (line margprob month, sort lpatt(dash) ), by(treatment) legend(order(1 "Ordinary logit" 2 "Random intercept logit")) xtitle(Time in months) ytitle(Fitted marginal probabilities of onycholysis) '''

 The predictions are nearly identical.
-This is not surprising because marginal effects derived from generalized linear mixed models are close to true marginal effects even if the random-intercept distribution is misspecified (Heagerty and Kurland 2001).
+This is not surprising because estimators of the marginal relationships based on generalized linear mixed models are consistent for the true marginal relationships even if the random-intercept distribution is misspecified (Heagerty and Kurland 2001), implying that both single-level and random-intercept logistic models are consistent.
+(However, unlike probit models, logit models have subtly different functional forms for the marginal relationship depending on the estimated random-intercept variance).